top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup/2_0_5_rc_control.md

 <div class='requirements' markdown='1'>

-Prerequisites:

-* You have configured the laptop.

-Requires: The procedure is documented in [](#setup-laptop).
+Requires: Laptop configured, according to [](#setup-laptop).

-* You have configured the Duckiebot.

-Requires: The procedure is documented in [](#setup-duckiebot).
+Requires: You have configured the Duckiebot.
+The procedure is documented in [](#setup-duckiebot).

-* You have created a Github account and configured public keys, both for the laptop and for the Duckiebot.
+Requires: You have created a Github account and configured public keys, both for the laptop and for the Duckiebot.

-Requires: The procedure is documented in [](#github-access).
+The procedure is documented in [](#github-access).

 Results: